Caribbean Policy in the Trump Era: Forum on Strategic Engagement

 I stressed the importance of the terrorist threat to the U.S. Homeland and the nexus to Caribbean security as described in the January 2004 Declaration between President Bush and the Heads of Government of CARICOM states and the Dominican Republic.
 The TBI Declaration recognized the “interdependence and the importance of close cooperation to combat new and emerging transnational threats” to the U.S. and the Caribbean countries, and the vulnerability of Caribbean countries to these risks and threats.

-I also noted that “there has been increasing concerns about radicalization and recruitment to terrorism, in particular recruitment of foreign terrorist fighters from the region joining ISIS (Da’esh or Islamic State) in Syria and Iraq.
-This most serious problem will be faced by the region and the Hemisphere when these foreign terrorist fighters return to the Caribbean.
+I also noted that “there have been increasing concerns about radicalization and recruitment to terrorism, in particular recruitment of foreign terrorist fighters from the region joining ISIS (Da’esh or Islamic State) in Syria and Iraq.
+This most serious problem will be faced by the region and the Hemisphere when these foreign terrorist fighters (FRFs) return to the Caribbean.
 They can be expected to pose future significant risks to their countries of origin, to the entire region, and to United States citizens (tourist and business visitors), as well as to U.S. owned assets in the Caribbean region.

 I also drew attention to the proposed FY2018 budget cuts, in particular on the U.S. State Department and USAID on current security-related programs under CBSI, and on the Treasury Department’s AFL/CFT capacity-building programs.